22010.210 Week 30: Review and Reflect

 Reflection

-In what ways do you need the peace of Jesus?
+In what ways have you experienced the Lord of grace?

-What one principle can you apply to your own life from this week’s devotionals?
+What one principle can you apply to your life from this week’s devotionals?

 Go a Step Beyond